2015–2016 wave of violence in the Israeli–Palestinian conflict: February 2016

 In early February three Arab Israeli members of the Knesset (MK) from the Joint List met with families of Palestinian attackers who had been killed by Israeli security forces.
 The three politicians claimed that the purpose of the meeting was to secure the release of the attackers bodies for burial.
-Israeli often delays returning the bodies of attackers to their respective families.
+Israel often delays returning the bodies of attackers to their respective families, until they confirm the funerals will not be used to incite violence against Israelis.

 The meeting outraged other politicians in the predominantly Jewish Knesset.
 It was heavily criticized by both Netanyahu and the opposition leader Isaac Herzog who said that the MKs "crossed a red line."
 The Ethics Committee of the Knesset suspended the three Arab Israeli MKs who had participated in the meeting; Hanin Zoabi, Basel Ghattas, and Jamal Zahalka.

 In response to the meeting between the Arab Israeli MKs and the Palestinian families, Netanyahu proposed new legislation allowing for three-quarters of the Knesset (90 of 120 members) to vote to expel an MK.
 The controversial "Expulsion law" was passed in July 2016 and allowed for the expulsion of an MK found guilty of either inciting racism or supporting an armed struggle against Israel.

 On 17 February, nine American congressmen and Senator Patrick Leahy wrote a letter to the US State Department inquiring about "specific allegations of gross violations of human rights" by the security forces of Egypt and Israel.
 They asked the State Department to determine whether the reports were credible and if so whether they would trigger the Leahy Law, a law that can cause the suspension of military aid to countries found guilty of human rights violations.

 Netanyahu responded angrily when he became aware of the letter's existence on 30 March.
 He defended the IDF by saying that "the IDF and the Israel Police do not engage in executions" and adding that "this letter should have been addressed instead to those who incite youngsters to commit cruel acts of terrorism."